tristan957/java-env-manager/README.md

 ## Roadmap to 1.0

+1. Use new Error type appropriately :/
-1. Creating the `doctor` command
+2. Creating the `doctor` command
-2. Complete unit testing
+3. Complete unit testing
-3. Set up logging
+4. Set up logging